On solving nonlinear simultaneous equations arising from the double-exponential Sinc-collocation method for initial value problems: Numerical examples

 In this section, we present some numerical examples that confirm the validity of Theorems \ref{Th3-1} and \ref{Th3-2}.
 The program was written in FORTARN using double precision arithmetic, compiled with Intel Fortran Ver.~11.1 and executed on a workstation with the Xeon E5-2660 v2 CPU.
 The values of the ${\rm Si}(x)$ function were computed by WolframAlpha \cite{WolframAlpha}.

-In the following, ${\bm x}(t)$ (or $x(t)$ in the scalar case) denotes the exact solution of the given initial value problem and $\widetilde{\bm x}_i^*$ (or $\widetilde{x}_i^*$) denotes the approximate solution by the DE Sinc-collocation method at the $i$th sample point $t_i=\varphi(ih)$ ($-N\le i\le N$), where $\varphi$ is defined by \eqref{eq:DE}.
+In the following, we assume that $N_{1} = -N$ and $N_{2} = N$ for a positive integer $N$.
+Furthermore, ${\bm x}(t)$ (or $x(t)$ in the scalar case) denotes the exact solution of the given initial value problem and $\widetilde{\bm x}_i^*$ (or $\widetilde{x}_i^*$) denotes the approximate solution by the DE Sinc-collocation method at the $i$th sample point $t_i=\varphi(ih)$ ($-N\le i\le N$), where $\varphi$ is defined by \eqref{eq:DE}.
 Note that $\widetilde{\bm x}_i^*$ is defined as the exact solution of the nonlinear simultaneous equations \eqref{eq:nonlinear_equation}.
 In the numerical experiments, $\widetilde{\bm x}_i^*$ was computed approximately by performing the Gauss-Seidel iteration 10 times.
 We evaluate two kinds of errors.
 The first one is the error of the numerical solution defined by

 The second one is the error of the Gauss-Seidel type iteration defined by

 where $\widetilde{\bm x}_i^{(\nu)}$ is the $\nu$th iterate.
 We also investigate the actual value of $\|M_{\rm GS}\|_{\infty}$ as a function of $N$ and compare it with the bound \eqref{eq:MGSNorm2}.
 In all of the examples, the step size was chosen as $h=\log N/N$.